sparkon7/circuitpython-curriculum/5-displayio-gc/readme.md

 This is especially true when working with the OLED on the CPX.
 By the end of this project your device will be periodically reading its light sensor and displaying the value in various fun ways.
 While developing this functionality, we will work in a very step-by-step fashion, using the `gc` module to watch our memory usage and free any unused memory.
+Just a note, this project is broken into more, **smaller** parts to ensure we check our memory consumption.
 1. Import the `gc` module and write a little helper function to call the `collect()` function and print the current amount of free memory.
 We will use this to observe our usage over a serial console
 2. Import the rest of the requires modules for the base OLED and board functionality.
 Use the `update()` function to observe how the amount of free memory has decreased.
 3. As we always have to do with the OLED, initialize the i2c and display bus.
 Out of curiousity and caution, we'll check the memory again.